-As far as the eye can see, nothing stands between Villa Lattuada, isolated in its green oasis, and the distant peaks of the Resegone mountain range.
+As far the eye can see, nothing stands between Villa Lattuada, isolated in its green oasis, and the distant peaks of the Resegone and the Grigne mountain range.

 “It is impossible to describe the elegance and attractive quality of the Villa.
 One’s eyes never tire of the view and sublime air of this enchanting sojourn, with its picturesque backdrop of distant mountains and nearby rolling hills that refresh and rejuvenate one’s vision” (so wrote an unknown author in Ville e Castelli d’Italia, 1907).

 The origins of this distinctive and poetic place go back to the annals of history.